-The remote access allows registered users to obtain entries in the register (most often in the form of ownership deeds) and the collection of documents, which includes decisions of public authorities, agreements and other deeds, based on which the record in the cadastral register was made.
+Remote access allows registered users to obtain entries in the register (most often in the form of ownership deeds) and the collection of documents, which include decisions of public authorities, agreements and other deeds, based on which the record in the cadastral register was made.
 Anyone is entitled to access it to make extracts, copies and notes.

-The records in the cadastral register are presumed to be correct, but, should they not be correct, the person claiming their incorrectness may require the respective record to be remedied.
-Although, at the same time, such a person generally has to claim their right in court.
+The records in the cadastral register are presumed to be correct, but, should they not be, the person claiming their incorrectness may require the respective record to be remedied.
+Although, at the same time, this person generally has to claim their right in court.